List of Christian denominations: Anabaptist

 The Anabaptists trace their origins to the Radical Reformation.
 Alternative to other early Protestants, Anabaptists were seen as an early offshoot of Protestantism, although the view has been challenged by some Anabaptists.
 There were approximately 2.1 million Anabaptists as of 2015.
+Anabaptists are categorized into Old Order Anabaptism (such as the Old Brethren German Baptist), Conservative Anabaptism (such as the Pilgrim Mennonite Conference, Beachy Amish and Dunkard Brethren Church), and mainline/assimilated Anabaptism.